Company registered as EVAT by the Nuclear Safety Council (No. CSN / IEV / AUT-1 / ERX / V-0034/13).

 In the healthcare sector, there are many medical, veterinary and dental clinics; physiotherapy centers and health centers which have suffered numerous damages.
 Floods have affected a multitude of diagnostic imaging and laboratory equipment. and many of them could not be saved after the passage of the DANA.

-4D Médica's services to help affected facilities
+4D Medica's services to help affected centers

-In view of this situation, from 4D MedicalWe are doing our bit to help all the affected centers.
+In view of this situation, from 4D MedicaWe are doing our bit to help all the affected centers.
 Throughout the last few weeks, we have been carrying out different activities to technical assistance services free of charge.
 On the one hand, the removal of diagnostic equipment that have had serious mishaps and the reporting on the extent of the damages The companies can process the request for insurance indemnities and also the application for the different state aids.

 Main solutions and measures for companies